Mountain chat: Range and habitat

-This non-migratory wheatear is resident in mountainous and rocky habitats in Namibia, Botswana, South Africa and southernmost Angola.
+This non-migratory chat is resident in mountainous and rocky habitats in Namibia, Botswana, South Africa and southernmost Angola.

 Description

-Mountain wheatear is 18–20 cm long, and like other wheatears, it has a distinctive tail pattern, with a white rump and outer tail feathers.
+The mountain chat is 18–20 cm long, and like other chats, it has a distinctive tail pattern, with a white rump and outer tail feathers.
 Its legs and pointed bill are black.
 The male is very variable in plumage, although the tail pattern and a white shoulder patch are always present.
 A white and black bird.
 The body plumage varies from pale grey to almost black, and it may or may not have a white crown to the head.
 The female is entirely dark brown apart from the white rump and outer tail.

 Habits

-The mountain wheatear's song is a clear melodic whistle interspersed with harsh chatters.
+The mountain chat's song is a clear melodic whistle interspersed with harsh chatters.
 It is monogamous and nests on the ground amongst rocks, laying 2-4 white eggs.
 It eats insects and berries.